 SPARK Summer Program

-We Are Proud To Announce A New Partnership This Year With The Connecticut Invention Convention!
+We Are Proud To Announce A New Partnership With The Connecticut Invention Convention (CIC)!

 About SPARK

-SPARK is a summer camp for middle school girls interested in STEM.
-It is a unique experience designed and delivered by current UConn undergraduate women studying Engineering and Science, with input and additional experiences from UConn women faculty and staff, as well our corporate and non-profit partners.
+SPARK is a summer camp for middle school girls interested in STEM, offering a unique, hands-on experience designed and delivered by current UConn undergraduate women studying engineering and science.
+With guidance from UConn women faculty and staff, as well as input from our corporate and non-profit partners, the program now benefits from a contract with General Dynamics Electric Boat—supported by the Maritime Industrial Base—to further enrich our curriculum with real-world maritime engineering insights.
 It includes:

 1. One-part hands-on STEM learning